marcelvanworkum/pycharm-python-debug-server-docker/README.md

 > NB: this does require a Pycharm Professional version.

+This tutorial is also posted as a [blog on my personal website](https://marcelvanworkum.com/python/2024/10/31/python-debug-server-docker.html), if you're interested in more on similar topics.

 ## Setup

 1. Create a python file, e.g. [main.py](./main.py) with the following code: